gzc/kicksystems/process.md

     #include <sys/wait.h>
     pid_t waitpid(pid_t pid, int *status, int options);

-                        Returns: PID of child if OK, 0 (if WNOHANG) or −1 on e
+                        Returns: PID of child if OK, 0 (if WNOHANG) or −1 on error